CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Item_Modification/Renaming_Tooltips.md

 # Markup
 The world is colorful, and so should be all of our tooltips.
-You can also nest these options, should you with to (if you wanted a green text, that is striked through)
+You can also nest these options, should you with to (if you wanted a green text, that is strikethrough)

 ## Coloring a String